Located in the Otago region

 The Moeraki Boulders are geological marvels, exposed by erosion of sedimentary rocks laid down from 65 to 13 million years ago.
 They are formed by the gradual precipitation of calcite in mudstone over 4 million years.
 These spherical concretions are internationally significant for their scientific value and are a popular tourist attraction.

-Visit Katiki Point - the southern point of Moeraki Peninsula.
+Visit Katiki Point, the southern point of Moeraki Peninsula.
 View the historic Katiki Point Lighthouse, Te Raka a Hineatea Pa site, yellow-eyed penguins, and fur seals amongst other marine wildlife.
+Or visit Shag Point/Matakaea for diverse marine life, interesting flora, and great wildlife viewing.

 Large numbers of New Zealand fur seals/kekeno haul out to rest on the rocky platforms around Katiki Point and Moeraki Peninsula.
 This is the main breeding area in North Otago.